collective/Products.SimpleGroupsManagement/README.txt

 Be aware!
 ---------

 This products override all normal Plone permissions noted above!
 This can create **security black-holes** in your portal!

 .. figure:: http://keul.it/images/Black_Hole_Milkyway.jpg
    :scale: 50

+The access to the new user/group management form is protected by the **Use Simple Groups Management** permission (commonly given to all site Members).

 Similar product
 ---------------